 In order to preparing the Environmental and Social Screening as well as identification of sites several numbers of participatory community consultation was conducted at subproject sites (Annex 2).
 Several numbers one to one consultation have been also done with relevant stakeholders to have clear understating of their interest, concern and recommendation on proposed subproject.
-The approach involved a mix of conventional participatory, Community consultation and one-to one interviews.
-The DPHE Engineer, IWM Environmental & Social safeguard team, ES and SS, GIS Specialist of PMU, local individuals (DRP peoples) as well as representative of union Parishad participants participants.
-For better understanding the socioeconomic and environmental condition Community consultation have been conducted in the subproject study area where male and female both the participants were presented.
-The Community consultation were conducted with the following objectives: (i) to intrude awareness of the stakeholders about the subproject and to collect their opinion, suggestions for planning and designing of the subproject (ii) to identify the need and concern of the DRP public, (iii) to assess cultural patterns and behavior of DRP communities.
+The approach involved a mix of conventional participatory, Community consultation and one-to one interview.
+Someone to one interview with vulnerable group like pregnant women, elderly, persons with disabilities, etc. were also conducted.
+The DPHE Engineer, IWM Environmental & Social safeguard team, ES and SS, GIS Specialist of PMU, local individuals (DRP peoples) as well as representative of union Parishad participants participated.
+For better understanding the socio-economic and environmental condition four Community consultation have been conducted in the subproject study area where male and female both the participants were presented.
+The Community consultations were conducted with the following objectives: (i) to intrude awareness of the stakeholders about the subproject and to collect their opinion, suggestions for planning and designing of the subproject (ii) to identify the need and concern of the DRP public, (iii) to assess cultural patterns and behavior of DRP communities.
 Stakeholder consultation, was targeted at people/communities who may - directly or indirectly, positively or negatively- be affected by the outcomes of a subproject.
 The consultations were conducted at two different tiers of stakeholders: DRP people and different organization representative who are concern about the subproject.
 All of the proceedings and interaction of consultation and community consultations have been recorded and are to be considered in the design of ESMF.